 Another improvement made after v.
 4.6 is content recovery from loss of connection.
 If you lose your internet connection while writing, your drafts are saved locally to your browser.
 When you return to edit, WordPress notifies you if there is a more recent draft, allowing you to restore the most recent version of your content …

 (Recover content after losing internet connection.
 Source: WordPress 4.6 updates)

 Post Revisions Feature – What Is It?

-The new revision system included a new option to the Post/Page Publish box called Revisions.
-This automatically calculates how many revisions you have made. and allows you to quickly bring up the ‘Compare Revisions’ panel by clicking the ‘Browse’ link …
+The new revision system also added a new option to the Post/Page Publish box called Revisions, which automatically calculates how many revisions you have made to your page/post.
+Click on the ‘Browse’ link to easily access the ‘Revisions’ section …